-The Company elected to bypass the qualitative assessment and proceeded directly to perform the quantitative test for the year ended December 31, 2022, by quantitatively comparing the fair values of the reporting unit to its carrying amounts.
-The Company determines the fair value of the reporting unit based on estimated fair value using the income approach, and no impairment charge was recognized for the year ended December 31, 2022.
+The Company elected to bypass the qualitative assessment and proceeded directly to perform the quantitative test for the years ended December 31, 2022 and December 31, 2023, by quantitatively comparing the fair values of the reporting unit to its carrying amounts.
+The Company determines the fair value of the reporting unit based on estimated fair value using the income approach, and no impairment charge was recognized for the years ended December 31, 2022 and December 31, 2023.